What Is Thyroid Eye Disease?by Mary Shomon Patient Advocate

 - To realign eye muscles

-- To allow space for swollen eyes and preserve vision, known as orbital decompression surgery
+- To allow more space for swollen eyes and prevent loss of vision from compression of the optic nerve.
+This is known as orbital decompression surgery.

 Low-Dose Naltrexone for TED

 Low-dose naltrexone, known as LDN, is the off-label use of the drug naltrexone, prescribed at high doses for opioid, drug, and alcohol addiction.
 At low doses, the drug has shown the ability to modulate the immune system, and may help slow or stall the progression of TED in some patients.

 Holistic and integrative physicians recommend a variety of natural approaches for TED, including: